ebtc-protocol/ebtc/README.md

 The redemption fee is taken as a cut of the total stETH drawn from the system in a redemption.
 It is based on the current redemption rate.

-In the `CdpManager`, `redeemCollateral` calculates the stETH fee and transfers it to the staking contract, `FeeRecipient.sol`
+In the `CdpManager`, `redeemCollateral` calculates the stETH fee and it is allocated to the `FeeRecipient` address in the `ActivePool`.

 ### Fee Schedule